Building Capabilities for Growth

-I’m extremely proud of IAB accomplishments in 2014 and the remarkable IAB team that has brought them to life.
+I’m exceptionally proud of everything IAB accomplished in 2015 and grateful to the remarkable IAB team that brought it all to fruition.
 I am also thankful for the ongoing support from our members and the community that has made these strides possible.
-By carefully managing our finances, IAB has been able to propel the industry forward and continues to invest in our digital future.
-I am extremely grateful for the dedication of all our constituents—and I am confident that, as an industry, we are well-positioned today for a prosperous 2015 and beyond.
+By continuing to work together, we can achieve a prosperous 2016 and beyond.

 President and Chief Executive Officer